-Starting for tax years 2013 and afterwards, taxpayers will be able to use a simplified form, which the IRS has not published yet, for claiming the home office deduction, eliminating the need to record expenses or depreciation.
-Instead, a business owner may choose ithe simplified option on Schedule C, Profit or Loss from Business, simply multiplying $5 by the number of square feet — up to 300 — used exclusively for business — so, obviously, the maximum deduction under the safe harbor rule for any taxpayer is $1,500.
+Since 2013, taxpayers may use a simplified method for claiming the home office deduction, eliminating the need to record expenses or depreciation.
+Instead, a business owner may choose ithe simplified option on Schedule C, Profit or Loss from Business, simply multiplying $5 by the number of square feet — up to 300 — used exclusively for business — so, obviously, the maximum deduction under this safe harbor rule for any taxpayer is $1,500.
 Rev. Proc.
 2013-13

-This safe harbor method will not affect any deductions that are available to the homeowner even if no part of the home was used for a business, such as deductions for the qualified residence interest, property taxes, and casualty losses.
+This safe harbor method will not affect any deductions available to the homeowner even if no part of the home was used for a business, such as deductions for the qualified residence interest, property taxes, and casualty losses.
 However, using actual expenses allows the apportionment of these deductions between business use and regular use.
 The business-use deduction will decrease self-employment taxes and marginal taxes, even if the itemized deductions do not exceed the standard deduction.

 An election to use the safe harbor provision is made on the taxpayer's tax return for that year.
 Each year, the taxpayer can choose the safe harbor provision or to deduct actual expenses, but if the safe harbor option is chosen for a particular tax year, then it becomes irrevocable for that year.
 Furthermore, the safe harbor provision does not allow any depreciation, including first-year depreciation under §179, to be claimed for the business use of the home for that tax year.
 Any subsequent claim of depreciation using actual expenses in a later tax year will be calculated according to the applicable depreciation table and tax year.
 The depreciation that could have been claimed, but for the safe harbor, are forever lost.
 However, if the safe harbor method is used exclusively, then there is no depreciation recapture when the home is sold.

 If the taxpayer has 2 businesses that uses different sections of the home, then an election of the safe harbor provision must apply to both businesses, and since a single taxpayer conducts both businesses, the total square footage that can be claimed is still limited to 300 ft.² If the taxpayer has more than one home in which a business is claimed for each, then the safe harbor provision can only apply to one of those homes; any home office deduction claimed for the other businesses must use actual expenses.

-Generally, the safe harbor choice would tend to better than using the regular method of calculating the home office deduction if the business use area is small compared to the total square footage of the house.
+The safe harbor choice would be better than using the regular method of calculating the home office deduction if the business-use area is small compared to the total square footage of the house.